spirpinias/BWA-Mem/README.md

 Mark Shorter Split Hits as Secondary
 - Necessary for Picard compatibility.

-Use Hard Clipping for Supplementary Alignments
+Use Soft Clipping for Supplementary Alignments
-- Use hard clipping in the output.
-This option may dramatically reduce the redundancy of output when mapping long contig or BAC sequences, however will interfere with some structural variant callers.
+- Use soft clipping in the output.
+Hard clipping may interfere with some structural variant callers.

 Skip Mate Rescue
 -